-Create an account in seconds using our signup tool here.
+Create an account in seconds by signing up here.
 You can begin using your account as soon as you complete the signup.

 Just because you can load a web page does not by itself indicate that your connection is suitable for broadcasting.
-First of all, you should test your connection for its true speed, analyzing both the DOWNSTREAM (internet to you, usually fast) and UPSTREAM (you to internet, usually much slower) bandwidth.
-Run the following test a few times to determine an average speed for your download and upload speeds:
+The most relevant metric for broadcasting is UPSTREAM (you to internet, usually much slower) bandwidth.
+Run the following test a few times to determine an average for your upload speeds:

 Meridix Bandwidth Test

-After you determine your reliable download and upload speeds, compare them with your broadcasting needs.
-You'll most want to pay attention to the upload speed.
-If you are trying to broadcast a 1200 Kbps video stream, you'll need at least a consistent 1500 Kbps or greater upload speed.
-If you're broadcasting 32 Kbps audio, you'll want at least 50 Kbps or greater of upload speed.
+After you determine your available bandwidth speed, compare with your broadcasting needs.
+We recommend using a broadcast bitrate of no more than half of your available speed.
+If you are trying to broadcast a 2 Mbps (2000 Kbps) video stream, you'll need at least a consistent 4 Mbps (4000 Kbps) or greater upload speed.
 We generally recommend having speeds at least double the bitrate of your stream.
 If you find you don't have enough bandwidth, lower your broadcasting bitrate.

 Once you are familiar with your available bandwidth, you should also test your connection for stability and reliability.
 It is very possible to have a connection with adequate speeds but poor stability, which would cause your stream to frequently stop or cut out.

-We continue to see a tremendous increase in the number of broadcasters utilizing 3G/4G cards from various carriers.
+We continue to see an increasing number of broadcasters utilizing cellular hotspots.
 In most cases, these have proven to be valuable tools allowing broadcasters to produce events quickly and easily by taking an internet connection with them, often to areas with no other internet available.

 However, broadcasters must take into account the limitations of these devices if they are to have a successful streaming experience.
-First of all, these types of connections can, and do, cut out.
-Often times the delay is just for a few seconds, but it still can be enough to be noticed by both the broadcaster and the audience.
-Next, these types of connections are subject to interference, in that the signal can still drop momentarily even in areas with full bars of signal.
-Third, mobile broadband capabilities can vary from location to location, meaning your experience in the gymnasium of a school can be completely different than your experience in an outdoor football stadium.
+As with a standard cell phone call, make sure you're in an area with strong cellular coverage.
+Mobile broadband capabilities can vary from location to location, meaning your experience in the gymnasium of a school can be completely different than your experience in an outdoor football stadium.
 You may get full signal, and yet have a slow or unreliable connection, or vice versa.
 Lastly, while our software and network does as much as it can to mitigate all of these issues, broadband cards are only as good as their weakest link - for your broadcast to go off without a hitch, ensure that your card is giving you adequate bandwidth, strong signal, low latency, high reliability, and good stability.

-If you downgrade to a free plan with storage or feature limitations, don't worry - you won't lose anything.
+If you downgrade to a free plan, don't worry - you won't lose anything.
 All archives and settings are preserved.
-The account will simply convert to a free plan, meaning certain features may no longer be available, you may see our ads, and you won't be able to create new broadcasts if you already exceed storage limits.
-When you're ready, you can upgrade at any time to resume broadcasting.
+The account will simply convert to a free plan, meaning certain features may no longer be available, and you may see our ads.
+When you're ready, you can re-upgrade at any time.

 The vast majority of internet connections will let you broadcast just fine.
 However, if you're in a particularly restrictive school or corporate network environment, ensure that your internet connection is allowing traffic IN/OUT on ports 80, 443, and 1935, as well as to any *.meridix.com domain.
 You can check ports here (if this page doesn't load, port 1935 is likely blocked).